segordon/zm-tattletale/README.md

 I pay more attention to my computer than my phone, so I needed a way to maintain my constant paranoid awareness while I was away from my phone (immersed in my computer), so I wrote this.

 ## Warnings
 This software is no good yet.
 It needs a lot of polish and some TLC.
 User beware.
+It'll probably be totally re-written.

 ## Requirements
 * Python 3 and a bunch of modules *(TODO : pip install what?)*